-Trigger Business as Usual Mining Alert Level 2- Site Specific Trigger 1 (as outlined in Table 2) Alert Level 3 - Compliance Monitoring exceedance Action Response Plan Controlling noise at the source; Maintaining sound power specifications Short term planning design strategies e.g. day and night dumping locations Strategic location of fixed infrastructure Utilisation of noise forecasting tool Controlling noise transmission; 40 metre high bund adjacent the washery 4.2 kilometre long bund to reduce pit activity noise Noise fencing along rail spur MAC use logged LAeq levels at unattended directional loggers situated around the mine.
+Trigger Business as Usual Mining Alert Level 2- Unattended Monitoring (as outlined in the Noise Management Procedure) Alert Level 3 - Compliance Monitoring exceedance Action Response Plan Standard control measures include: 1.
+Controlling noise at the source; Maintaining sound power specifications Short term planning design strategies e.g. day and night dumping locations Strategic location of fixed infrastructure Utilisation of noise forecasting tool 2.
+Controlling noise transmission; 40-metre-high bund adjacent the washery 4.2-kilometre-long bund to reduce pit activity noise Noise fencing along rail spur MAC use logged LP LAeq and LA 90 levels at unattended directional loggers situated around the mine.
 These loggers alert when the impact assessment criteria is exceeded for two 15 minute readings.
 All noise sources are included in this alert.
 MAC-ENC-PRO-056 Noise Management Procedure details the implementation and utilisation of the Noise TARP including roles and responsibilities.
-Following the notification: 1.
-The OCE will assess all noise levels and sources; 2.
-The OCE will determine reasonable and feasible mitigation measures from available controls based on the outcome of the inspection, these will be any of the following: - Modifying dozer operations - Modifying dumping operations: 3.
-The OCE will respond to the alert using the text response line; 4.
-The OCE will continue to monitor operational noise.
-In the event of an exceedance the independent consultant will contact MAC personnel to inform them of the exceedance, following this MAC has 75 minutes to lower noise emissions below the criteria before an official non-compliance is considered.
-Following the notification: 1.
-The OCE will assess all noise levels and sources; 2.
-The OCE will determine reasonable and feasible mitigation measures from available controls based on the outcome of the inspection, these may be any of the following: - Shutting down dozer operations - Altering dumping operations: 3.
-The OCE will continue to monitor operational noise and wait feedback from consultant 4.
-If non-compliance is recorded, the event is reported the following business day and an investigation begins.
+Following the notification: The OCE will listen to real-time monitor audio (if available) or inspect the relevant site to determine whether the alert was due to mining noise (as opposed to traffic or rail noise); If alert is due to mining noise, the OCEwill determine reasonable and feasible mitigation measures from available controls based on the outcome of the inspection, which can be any of the following: Modifying dumping operations; Modifying hauling operations.
+The OCE will contact MAC Dispatch to provide information on the actions taken; The OCE will continue to monitor operational noise.
+In the event of an exceedance the independent consultant will contact MAC personnel to inform them of the exceedance.
+Following this MAC has 75 minutes to lower noise emissions below the criteria before an official non-compliance is considered.
+Following the notification: The OCE will assess all mining noise levels and sources; The OCE will determine reasonable and feasible mitigation measures from available controls based on the outcome of the inspection, these may be any of the following: Shutting down dozer operations Altering dumping operations; Altering hauling operations.
+The OCE will continue to monitor operational noise including via real-time noise monitors and wait feedback from consultant after the 75min period; If non-compliance is recorded, the event is reported the following business day and an investigation begins; If the remeasure is void due to meteorological conditions, a remeasure will be completed in a subsequent night.
+Manual Noise TARP A manual TARP can be used to trigger an alert based on real-time monitor audio or an inspection conducted by the OCE.
+A manual TARP response or inspection can also be triggered if a real time monitor or the real time system is experiencing technical issue.

-1 Real time monitoring as per Alert Level 2 is a cumulative indication that includes all background noise and Mt Arthur contribution.

-NSW Energy Coal (printed copies as uncontrolled)

-Page 18 of 24
+&lt;sup>1 Real time monitoring as per Alert Level 2 is a cumulative indication that may include all background noise and Mt Arthur contribution.
+NSW Energy Coal (printed copies as uncontrolled) Page 18 of 26